“Providing a distinctive, effective approach to recovery.”

 It is always best to have several sources of information so the clinician can review and check out what is being reported by the client.
 If the client is consistently unable to offer a truth based version of their experience, then they less likely to receive quality care and accurate interventions.
 If the individual with the substance use problem is not ready to get help usually they will less likely have long term effectiveness at least in the beginning of the recovery process.
 In the beginning the client is asked to tell their story regarding their use history.

 Often in the beginning, the therapy sessions are focused on building trust between the client and therapist.
 It is important for the client experience comfort in being honest.
 A trained clinician will be able to assess the client’s stage of motivation and build a treatment plan based on the client’s level of motivation.
 This can be the first step in long term recovery but not always.

-Is Addictions Counseling Necessary?
+Is Addiction Counseling Necessary?

-Who Needs Addictions Counseling?
+Who Needs Addiction Counseling?

 Substance addiction is a chronic progressive, relapsing disorder that can have permanent negative effects on the life of the individual, their families and the communities in which these individuals live.
 The person with the substance issue has the potential to directly and indirectly cause chaos and havoc with others.
 Family, friends, loved ones and society at large are most often negatively affected by the actions of that one substance-using individual who causes problems and conflicts for others through their behavior, consequence or a combination of factors.
-Addictions counseling benefits everybody involved.
+Addiction counseling benefits everybody involved.

-How Does Addictions Counseling Help?
+How Does Addiction Counseling Help?